Using Kratom For Opioid Withdrawal: Is It Safe?

 What Is Kratom?

-Kratom is an herbal extract, from the leaves of an evergreen tree native to Southeast Asia (Mitragyna speciosa), used for medicinal and recreational purposes.
+Kratom is an herbal extract from the leaves of an evergreen tree native to Southeast Asia (Mitragyna speciosa), used for medicinal and recreational purposes.
 It is reported that Kratom has both stimulant and opioid-like effects for those who take Kratom.

 Historically, Kratom has been used as a substitute for opium replacement, a stimulant to increase work effort, relieve fatigue, diabetes, diarrhea, pain, and fever.

-People typically ingest Kratom orally, what used to be available as teas or raw leaves, is now available in capsules, concentrated extracts, tablets, and dried leaves.
+People typically ingest Kratom orally, which used to be available as teas or raw leaves, is now available in capsules, concentrated extracts, tablets, and dried leaves.
 Dosages vary based on the type of Kratom, but it seems that 3 to 5 grams per dose, up to three times per day, is standard.

-However, Kratom is unregulated, and therefore a person can never know for sure how much Kratom is actually in what they are ingesting.
+However, Kratom is unregulated, and therefore, a person can never know for sure how much Kratom is actually in what they are ingesting.
 As with other substances that are not regulated, Kratom has been mixed with a variety of substances, including other opioids and synthetic compounds.

 Is Kratom An Opioid?

-Kratom has not been classified as an opioid, however, scientists have established several factors that make the answer to this question very complex.
+Kratom has not been classified as an opioid; however, scientists have established several factors that make the answer to this question very complex.

 For example:

-• Kratom contains an opioid agonist, opioids are opioid agonists
+• Kratom contains an opioid agonist.
+Opioids are opioid agonists

 • Kratom is addictive, opioids are addictive